AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 hypothesis that all positions in the universe are essentially

-equivalent, no place in the universe is
+equivalent, no place in the universe is privileged.
+The cosmological principle can in

-the laboratory - it is closely related to the reproducibility of
+principle also be verified in the laboratory - it is closely

-laboratory physics experiments.
-If we do an experiment and then repeat it after
+If we do an experiment and then repeat it after a long time (in the

-repeat it in another place in space and in a different time,
+same laboratory), we actually repeat it in another place in space

-because the Earth has already reached another place in space as
+and in a different time, because the Earth has already reached

-part of its integration into several moving systems.
-Neverheless,
+another place in space as part of its integration into several

-accordind to experience, we get the same results within the limits of accuracy, which testifies in favor of the cosmological
+same results within the limits of accuracy, which testifies

-principle - physical equivalence of all places in the
+cosmological principle - physical equivalence of all

 *) It is necessary to distinguish two

-levels of the cosmological principle:
+levels of the cosmological principle :

 1. Homogeneity and isotropy at the level of validity

-of physical laws , ie the assumption that physical laws
+of physical laws, ie the assumption that physical laws

 apply equally everywhere throughout the universe;